Property Management Best Practices

 3. HVAC System

-Coordinate with tenants to handle utility transfers, ensuring services remain active until the day after the inspection [6].
+Coordinate with tenants to handle utility transfers, ensuring services remain active until the day after the inspection.
+A utility concierge service can streamline this process for both parties.
 Use the provided documentation tools to record findings consistently.

 After the Inspection